opendatanz/nzgoal-se/markdown/gn2/03_documenting-your-code.md

 ### What documentation should I include with my code?

-* **LICENSE.md** - This should include the text of your chosen open source licence (from NZGOAL Software Extension this will usually be MIT or GPL v3).
+* **LICENSE.md** - This should include the text of your chosen open source licence (from NZGOAL Software Extension; this will usually be MIT or GPL v3).

-* **README.md** - This will likely be the first piece of documentation your users read, depending on the size of your project it may be the  only documentation you include.
+* **README.md** - This will likely be the first piece of documentation your users read, and depending on the size of your project it may be the only documentation you include.
 See below for what to include in your readme file.

 * **CONTRIBUTING.md** - This file includes information to potential contributors about any code of conduct and processes that users need to be aware of if they contribute to the project such as security disclosures and licensing considerations.
 The use of a contributing file is mentioned in [NZGOAL Software Extension contribution principles](https://www.ict.govt.nz/guidance-and-resources/open-government/new-zealand-government-open-access-and-licensing-nzgoal-framework/nzgoal-se/nzgoal-se-policy-principles/#contributions).

-* **CHANGELOG.md** - Includes a list of changes you make to your code each time you release new versions.
+* **CHANGELOG.md** - This includes a list of changes you make to your code each time you release new versions.
 You might provide a link to an external changelog tracker in this file rather than store the changes directly.
 You can also make use of [automated changelog generator tools](https://github.com/skywinder/Github-Changelog-Generator) to produce this file.

 * **docs/en/** - Your more detailed documentation should reside in a docs folder and a language code subfolder "en" for English in this example.
 Within this folder you can include as many Markdown pages and sub-folders needed to best structure your full documentation.